Gamelover7825/BRVM/README.md

 **RAM:** 6+ GB

 ## Installation and usage
-1. Install the provided versions of Termux, Termux-x11 and InputBridge
+1. Install the provided versions of _Termux_, _Termux-x11_ and _InputBridge_
-2. Put the BRVM.tar.gz file into the Download folder
+2. Put the _BRVM.tar.gz_ file into the _Download_ folder
-3. Run the following commands in Termux:
+3. Run the following commands in _Termux_:
 ```
 termux-setup-storage
 ```
 ```
 tar -zxf /sdcard/Download/BRVM.tar.gz -C /data/data/com.termux/files --recursive-unlink --preserve-permissions
 ```
-4. Restart Termux when a new line appears, then run the virtual machine using the `brvm` command
+4. Restart _Termux_ when a new line appears, then run the virtual machine using the `brvm` command
-5. When the desktop is set up, copy your games to the C: drive within Wine and run them from their executables
-6. Every time you restart Termux, run the virtual machine using the `brvm` command
+5. Wait until the desktop is completely set up.
+Every time you restart _Termux_, run the virtual machine using the `brvm` command

 ## Recommended Termux-x11 settings